Behavioural Therapy for Tics

 It is important to remember that although behaviour intervention is being used to aid tic management, this does not mean that tics are done deliberately or for attention.

 After a few months of learning these techniques, most individuals will have the ability to manage their tics.

-It is important to be aware that CBiT should be carried out by a trained therapist, others trying to implement these treatments can cause more harm then good and may result in exacerbating symptoms.
+It is important to be aware that CBiT should be carried out by a trained therapist, others trying to implement these treatments may cause more harm than good resulting in exacerbating symptoms.

 Comprehensive Behavioural intervention for Tics (CBiT)